nicolephelan/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

 - Finally, I made a Euler plot for the first three generations.
     -   Generation 2 had the most unique DEGs between the control and treatment groups.
     -   It is possible this occurred because there were only 2 replicates for the control in generation 2.

+### 10/23/2025 Running the GO Analysis

+- I created a new R Markdown File in `mydocs` called DESeq2ToTopGO.Rmd for analyzing the GO data.
+    -   I created plots of the adjusted p-value and Wald statistic using ggplot2.
+- Using TopGo, I generated a plot of the significantly enriched genes in the transcriptome of generation 2.